aschiavoni/mamajamas-design/README.md

 Mar.
 17
 - Added mark-up for Quiz screen 4
 - Adjusted quiz CSS to darken image edges (for better definition) and change how checkmark visibility works.

+Mar.
+18
+- Added mark-up and images for Quiz screen 6 (slider): quiz06.html
+- quiz06b.html shows slider arrow positioned one tick to the left